Motorcycle Base Camp Touring

 Most road trips involve moving from one location to the next.
 100 years ago these types of trips were known as gypsy tours.
 While there was a destination, everyone who showed up came from different places, often taking multiple days to get there.
 At the end of the day, they would simply find a spot, often near water, put some bedding down and live like gypsies to and from the gathering.

-The advent of small towns with hotels and later motels gave way to the gypsy life and motorcycle touring was elevated beyond primitive camping.
+The advent of small towns with hotels and later motels ended gypsy life and motorcycle touring was elevated beyond primitive camping.

 The hassle is unpacking at the end of each day and packing back up in the morning before heading out for another day on the road.